Nebraska's #1 Trigger Finger Surgery Expert

 Prognosis

-Some trigger digit patients seen go on to recover without the need for surgery.
+Some trigger digit patients go on to recover without the need for surgery.
 When surgery is undertaken, the prognosis is very good.
 A very small percentage of patients will continue to complain of local tenderness or pain.

 Prognosis for A-1 Pulley Release